scitran/client/Home.md

-The **scitran client** repository allows users to use Matlab to interact with the a scitran database.
+The **scitran matlab client** provides tools so that Matlab users can interact with the a scitran database.
 The main use at this point in time is to interact with the [Flywheel](https://flywheel.io) data and computational management system.

 This wiki page describes the general software and provides many examples, such as how to